senner007/Music-theory-quiz/Readme.md

 - refactor transposition logic
 - refactor table creation logic
 - indicate when and how the melody is modulating and display in solfege tables.
-- sing bottom, top, middle of two notes, three notes
+- audiate bottom, top, middle of two notes, three notes